 Connecting with your team is the first step in the team-building process.
 Trust forms the bedrock of a team, and trust builds through connections with people.
 Teams are built on human interaction.
 The stronger those interactions, the stronger the team!
 Without relationships, you’ve got no team.
+Let’s dive in now for a fuller understanding of ways to connect with your team.

 The four keys to connecting with your team are: